mt-historical/emojis_lite/README.md

 ![Screenshot](screenshot.png)

 ## Overview
 Emojis_lite adds an inventory menu, from which a player can display various emojis.
 The mod also provides an api for easy emoji registration.
+This mod is an independent implementation of idea from [this mod](https://github.com/bosapara/emoji) by Bosapara.

 ## Requirements